Taman Jurong: Town centre

-The town centre is located along Yung Sheng Road, consisting of Taman Jurong Community Centre, Taman Jurong Market and Food Centre and Taman Jurong Shopping Centre.
+The town centre is located along Yung Sheng Road, consisting of Taman Jurong Community Club, Taman Jurong Market and Food Centre and Taman Jurong Shopping Centre.
 It is accessible through all the bus services except 154 and 49.

 Places of worship

 There is one Chinese temple (Bo Tien Temple), one mosque (Masjid Assyakirin) and three churches (Jurong Christian Church, Calvary Bible-Presbyterian Church and Agape Methodist Church) in this precinct.

 Healthcare

 Taman Jurong was home to the former Jurong Hospital, located at 235 Corporation Drive.
 Opened in 1970, it was the only hospital in Jurong West and later renamed to West Point Hospital.
 The hospital ceased operations in 2018.

 The former hospital site will be redeveloped into Taman Jurong Polyclinic, due for completion in 2028.

 Like other towns in Singapore, Taman Jurong is also home to many private clinics where General Practitioners (GPs) are available.

 Industrial areas

 At the southern tip of Taman Jurong, there are two industrial developments, The Agape at the junction of Yuan Ching Road and Yung Ho Road and Corporation Place at the junction of Corporation Road and Jalan Ahmad Ibrahim.